-Abdulkareem Hammoodi Assaf 1, Asmiet Ramizy2, Ahmed Mishaal Mohammed 3
+Abdulkareem Hammoodi Assaf1, Asmiet Ramizy^{2} and Ahmed Mishaal Mohammed 3

-1 Center of Desert Studies - University of Anbar

-2Department of Physics -College of Science - University of Anbar

-3Department of Chemistry - College of Science- University of Anbar
+1 Center of Desert Studies, University of Anbar.
+2Department of Physics , College of Science, University of Anbar.
+3Department of Chemistry, College of Science, University of Anbar.

-Corresponding author2: asmat_hadithi@uoanbar.edu.iq

-Abstract
+Received 23 May 2019, Revised 22 August 2019, Accepted 12 September 2019

+ABSTRACT

-Zinc oxide (ZnO) nanoparticles were prepared using a pulsed laser ablation (PLA) method with various laser energies of 100, 200, 300, 400 and 500 mJ for removing organic pollutants, (phenol), from water solutions.
+Zinc oxide (ZnO) nanoparticles were prepared using Pulsed Laser Ablation (PLA) method with various laser energies of 100, 200, 300, 400 and 500 mJ for removing organic pollutants (phenol) from water solutions.
 The acquisition of ZnO nanoparticles with nanoparticle size was confirmed using XRD tests.
 Zeta Potential (Z.P.) tests showed that the prepared nanoparticles were electrically unstable.
 The prepared particles were used to remove the dissolved solvent (phenol) in the water resulting from many industries.
-Results showed that the obtained removal percentage of organic pollutants (phenols) ranged from 90% to 93.86%.
+Results showed that the obtained removal percentage of organic pollutants (phenols) ranges from 90% to 93.86%.

-Keywords: PLA, ZnO, Phenol, Pollutant removal, Nanoparticles, Adsorption.
+Keywords: PLA, ZnO, Phenol, Pollutant Removal, Nanoparticles, Adsorption.